 Illnesses such as asthma, eczema, and allergies are on the rise.
 That’s why our products are made with many plant-powered ingredients, and it’s why we’re fighting for ingredient disclosure on all cleaning products.
 We believe that everyone has the right to know what chemicals they’re bringing into their home, school, and workplace.

 Many people don’t realize that, unlike packaged food, no federal requirements exist for disclosing ingredients in cleaning products.
 That’s why this law is so important – it sets the standard for cleaning product ingredient disclosure, not just in California but across the nation.

 We are incredibly proud to have played an important role in the coalition that helped pass California’s “Cleaning Product Right to Know” Act in 2017, and we’re hoping it will become a model for the rest of the county.

-Pull quote: ECOS has been a pioneer in safer cleaning products and ingredient transparency.
-Founded in 1967, we have over 200 environmentally friendly cleaning products and have disclosed ingredients on our packaging and website for almost a decade.
+ECOS has been a pioneer in safer cleaning products and ingredient transparency.
+Founded in 1967, we have over 90 safer, sustainable cleaning products and have disclosed ingredients on our packaging and website for almost a decade.